-Keep the muzzle of the shotgun pointed in a safe direction and your fingers out of the trigger guard and away from the trigger at all times.
+Keep the muzzle of the shotgun pointed in a safe direction and your fingers out of the trigger guard and away from the triggers at all times.

 - 1. Move the manual safety slide to the "SAFE" position (refer to Manual Safety Operation, page 5). - 2.
 Unload the shotgun (refer to Unloading the Shotgun, page 13). - 3.
 Hold the shotgun by the barrel with the butt of the stock resting on your thigh, and the trigger guard up. - 4.
-Position the forearm at an angle of approximately 20 degrees in relationship with the barrels, and slide the rear of the forearm onto the receiver. - 5.
-Gently pivot the forearm onto the barrels, ensuring that the forearm is fully seated against the barrels and the forearm latch is fully closed.
+Position the forearm at an angle of approximately 30 degrees in relationship with the barrels, slide the rear of the forearm onto the receiver so that the cocking levers on the forearm line up with the cocking levers in the receiver. - CAUTION: Do not push the cocking levers back into the receiver manually, as this may damage the cocking assembly. - 5.
+Gently pivot the forearm onto the barrels, ensuring that the forearm is fully seated against the barrels.
+Fig. 5